-- Make sure that the system is earthed properly. - Turn OFF the power supply before servicing. - Install the switch box cover before turning ON the power supply.
+- Make sure that the system is earthed properly. - Turn off the power supply before servicing. - Install the service cover before turning on the power supply.

 It is recommended that the refrigerant piping between indoor and outdoor unit is installed in a ducting or the refrigerant piping is wrapped with finishing tape.